- ਕਹਿ ਕਬੀਰ ਜਿਸੁ ਉਦਰੁ ਤਿਸੁ ਮਾਇਆ ॥: Says Kabeer, whoever has a belly to fill, is under the spell of Maya. (sggs 1160).

-As indicated in the following verse of the Gurbani, the Maya is that Cosmic Illusion which makes us (1) forget our Mool (“Hari Visrai“); (2) gives rise to emotional attachment (“Moh Upjai”); and (3) creates duality (“Bhaau Doojaa“).
+As indicated in the following verse of the Gurbani, Maya is that Cosmic Illusion which makes us (1) forget our Mool (‘Hari Visrai’); (2) gives rise to emotional attachment (‘Moh Upjai’); and (3) creates duality (‘Bhaau Doojaa‘).

-What is illusion?
-Illusion is that phenomena which produces the impossible.
-That is, it gives the impression of being something it is not.
-This is exactly what the “Maya” is.
-The word, “Maya” literally means “that which is not” – in Sanskrit “ma” means “not”, “ya” means “that”.
-It is the imagination of the deluded (conditioned, etc.) mind which never ends and never exists!
-Thus, it continually baffles humanity, and poses the greatest roadblock in the path to Spiritual Enlightenment by making the mirage-like attractions of the material world appear real (permanent, everlasting, etc.)
+It is the imagination of the deluded mind which never ends and never exists!
+Thus, it continually baffles humanity, and poses the greatest roadblock in the path to Spiritual Enlightenment by making the mirage-like attractions of the enchanting world appear as real (permanent, everlasting etc.)

 An old man had three sons and seventeen elephants.
 According to his will, the first son was to inherit one-half the elephants, the second son one-third, and the third son one-ninth.
 After the old man passed away, his sons began fighting among themselves as the number seventeen was not divisible by any number itself.
 As they were arguing, a Wise Man (the Gurmukh) came that way riding on an elephant.
 He inquired the three sons the cause of their argument.
 After ascertaining the cause of their argument, the Wise Man told them that he could solve their problem.
 He added his elephant to the seventeen to make the total of eighteen.
 According to the provisions of their father’s will, he gave the first son nine elephants (one-half of 18), the second son six elephants (one-third of 18), the third son two elephants (one-ninth of 18).
 Since the total of 9+6+2=17, his elephant was left over and he rode away on it!

-Here we can see that the Wise Man played the role of a Giaanee (the Man of Light), and his elephant played the role of Maya (illusion).
+Here we can see that the Wise Man played the role of a Giaanee (the Gurmukh), and his elephant played the role of Maya (illusion).
 Once the Wise Man solved the problem, Maya (illusion) rode away with him!!

 The sons were happy that the division was in accordance with their father’s will.
 However, was the division indeed in accordance with their father’s will?